 Ask yourself – are you consciously controlling your posture/expressions/movement?
 Are you using your body effectively to support successful teaching?
 Does your body language help you to manage behaviour, or does it send mixed messages?
 Does it encourage interest in the lesson, or boredom?

 Be honest – if you were one of your own students, would you be one of the engaged or the disengaged?
 If your school has any capacity to film lessons and watch them back (it only needs to be you watching!) this is a fantastic way to take note of what your body is unconsciously doing, albeit horrifying when you hear your voice/see your hair from the back/realise that you say ‘Okaaayyyyy’ every few minutes like a deranged parrot.

 To this day, I swear that the reason I ended up doing A levels and eventually a degree in History, despite being much better at other subjects, was the passion and curiosity instilled in me by my high-school History teacher.
-That man had crazy hair, overactive sweat glands and a not-so-discreet-as-he-thought need to scratch his privates every few minutes that resulted in actual tally charts doing the rounds; but he also leapt – physically leapt– around the room with excitement for his subject.
-And as a result, my rather attention-challenged mind soaked up every single word that man said.
+That man had crazy hair and was constantly scratching his privates; but he also leapt – physically leapt– around the room with excitement for his subject.
+And as a result, my rather attention-challenged mind soaked up every single word that he said.

-Ultimately, if you want your students, colleagues and people to listen to the words coming out of your mouth, then you need to have a serious think about the language coming out of your body too.
+Ultimately, if you want your students, colleagues and people to listen to the words coming out of your mouth, then you need to have a serious think about the message your body is sending out as well.